lorenzo-dallamuta/puffin-ui/README.md

 Chromatic will be run via continuous integration, this requires to set the CHROMATIC_PROJECT_TOKEN environment variable in your CI environment.

+At this point, I decided against trying to implement Radix UI's responsive decorators in the stories of this project, since the main workflow relies on static screenshots through Chromatic.
+In the future, MAYBE a solution that will delegate responsive variants to Chromatic viewport rendering functionalities may be implemented.

 # License
 This repository is licensed under the Prosperity Public License 3.0.0.
 Commercial use is not permitted without a paid license.
 For full terms, see the LICENSE file.